shshin1210/DLP4500LightCrafter/README.md

 # DLP4500LightCrafter

 This repository provides python code Python USB controller for the TI DLP LightCrafter 4500.
-The main purpose is to use high speed pattern sequence mode, projecting patterns from pre-loaded patterns in firmware.
-Please relate to documents for pre-loading patterns in firmware.
+The main purpose is to use high speed pattern sequence mode, projecting patterns from pre-loaded patterns in the firmware.
+Please relate to documents from [Texas Instruments](https://www.ti.com/lit/ug/dlpu011e/dlpu011e.pdf) for pre-loading patterns in the firmware.

 The core program is borrowed from SivyerLab/pyCrafter4500 developed by [SivyerLab](https://github.com/SivyerLab/pyCrafter4500).
 I have modified the original python code, adding functions needed for pattern sequence mode.
 I acknowledge and respect his pioneering work.